simonemonetti/gulp-susy-starter-kit/README.md

 ## Usage

-The gulpfile in this project is setup to run `compass` and to watch the scss file for changes.
+The gulpfile in this project is setup to run `compass` and to watch the scss / js files for changes.
 Use the `gulp` command to start the process.

 ~~~